keirwhitaker/shopify-birthday-suit/README.md

 ### Layout Folder

-The default layout file theme.layout is included.
+The default layout file <code>theme.layout</code> is included.
 It includes a reference to the latest release of jQuery and adds some useful classes based on page titles and templates to the body element.

 A basic header element is included that includes Liquid code to output the current cart item count along with a link to the checkout.